Flat Rate VAT Scheme and UK Ecommerce Business

 A reduce amount of paperwork to handle as you are not submitting any of your input costs to HMRC.
 You need to do is keep the receipts from your purchases.

 If you have a new business using the Flat Rate Scheme.
 Your first year flat rate scheme will get a discount of 1%.
 It is apply to your flat rate VAT percentage for up to the first 12 months of the VAT registration.
 However, if you have already been VAT registered for more than a year.
 Before joining then the discount doesn’t apply.

 If your business spends a small amount on goods.
 You will classify as a ‘limited-cost business’ or ‘limited-cost trader’.
 You must pay a higher flat rate of 16.5%.

 To be classed as a limited-cost business, you must not spend more than 2% of your turnover on goods.
 If you spend less than £1,000 per year on goods.
 You are still considered a ‘limited-cost business’, even if £1,000 is more than 2% of your revenue.

 When calculating how much you spend on goods.
 You should not include purchases such as capital goods or assets, food and drink, vehicles, or parts (unless you run a vehicle hiring business).

 We have listed some of them below but we would always suggest discussing your circumstances before making any decisions.

 - Make sure you apply the flat rate % to the total gross turnover, not the lower net turnover.

-- You’re aware of the new category of Limited Cost Trader which comes in from April 2017.
+- You are aware of the new category of Limited Cost Trader which comes in from April 2017.

 - If you are a sole trader, be careful as other income.
-You have such as rental income could be brought into your VAT flat rate scheme calculation.
+You have such as rental income could be brought into your VAT rate UK calculation.